Activewear for Winter Running

 Another issue with your bottom layer is visibility.
 Whilst in the summer, it’s easy to spot runners in the sunshine, during darker winter months visibility becomes more of an issue.
 Sundried running bottoms have reflective linings which help to emphasise your visibility and keep you safe during lower light conditions, however it’s essential to keep visible with multiple visibility enhancing garments from vests to head torches and wristbands.
 Safety is crucial.

 Winter months are also perfect for layering for that extra level of protection, try pairing shorts over tights to work as a windshield for more sensitive areas.
-Plus it will cover your modesty whilst it’s, ah-hem, cold.

 In the summer months, it’s all about wearing as little as possible, but when winter hits you can afford an accessory or two, as long as it doesn't weigh you down too much.